vidardb/PyVidarDB/README.md

 # Open the database, will create one if not exist.
 db.open("./hello_world")

-# Put a map from 'key1' to 'value1' into the database.
+# Put a pair of 'key1' and 'value1' into the database.
 db.put(b"key1", b"value1")

 # Get the value(s) of the provided key, will return None